Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Skip truncate for tree and softdeletable entities during installation (#794).
 * Added supportsSlugInputFields method and hide slug inputs for now (#788).
 * Updated form fields option for nullable incoming relationships, (#917).
+* Use Bootstrap list groups for related items in display pages.
+* Check if entity exists before further processing it in mass handling (#679).
 * Several minor cleanups and simplifications.

 ## ModuleStudio 0.7.0 (Jan 1, 2017)